unixmonster/hound/README.md

 ### Working on the web UI

 Hound includes a web UI that is composed of several files (html, css, javascript, etc.).
-To make sure hound works seamlessly with the standard Go tools, these resources are all bundled inside of the `houndd` binary.
+To make sure hound works seamlessly with the standard Go tools, these resources are all bundled inside of the `hounddqa` binary.
 Note that changes to the UI will result in local changes to the `ui/bindata.go` file.
 You must include these changes in your Pull Request.

 To bundle UI changes in `ui/bindata.go` use: